apache/kyuubi/docs/client/kerberized_kyuubi.md

 OS | Path
 ---| ---
 Linux | /etc/krb5.conf
-Mac OS | /etc/krb5.conf
+MacOS | /etc/krb5.conf
 Windows | %ProgramData%\MIT\Kerberos5\krb5.ini

-If administrative privileges are not granted to you, you can put the configuration file in other place and set `KRB5_CONFIG` environment variable to the location of it.
+You can use `KRB5_CONFIG` environment variable to overwrite the default location.

 The configuration file should be configured to point to the same KDC as Kyuubi points to.

-## Get Kerberos Ticket Cache
+## Get Kerberos TGT
-Execute `kinit` command to get Kerberos ticket cache from KDC.
+Execute `kinit` command to get TGT from KDC.

 Suppose user principal is `kyuubi_user@KYUUBI.APACHE.ORG` and user keytab file name is `kyuubi_user.keytab`, the command should be: